POVISON vs Castlery: Which Modern Furniture Brand Fits Your Home Better?

 POVISON tends to mix engineered and solid woods with matte or glossy lacquer, fluting and stone tops, giving a polished modern vibe with warm undertones.
 Castlery emphasizes real wood tones—especially teak and walnut—and performance fabrics that feel cozy but handle daily wear.
 In practice, visible warm woods and grains help rooms read more MCM and relaxed, while larger lacquered or stone surfaces skew more modern and minimalist.
 If you like neutral upholstery with one or two wood accents, both brands can get you there—POVISON in a sleeker way, Castlery with a little more softness and nostalgia.

 A good example from POVISON is the Mid-Century Modern Coffee Table with Drawer, featuring a warm walnut veneer, solid wood legs and a clean, low profile.
 The single drawer and open shelf keep remotes and small items out of sight while still feeling light and airy, which suits both modern and MCM-inspired living rooms.
-In daily use, I found that a POVISON walnut coffee table held up well to coffee mugs, laptops and game controllers—most nights it was just a quick wipe-down and everything looked “reset” for the next day.
+In daily use, this type of walnut coffee table works best for homes that need one surface to handle several roles: coffee, remotes, laptops, books, game controllers, and small decor.
+The drawer and open shelf help reduce visible clutter, so the room can feel reset with less effort.

 Vintage Waffle Coffee Table with Storage